bclynch/pomb-old/README.md

     - Dont use default nav  - keep at top - check
     - Use LP top menu fixed - check
     - map - check
+		- Nice to have visited countries on the trip banner as flags - Can take flags from polarsteps like this https://s3-eu-west-1.amazonaws.com/polarsteps/assets/img/flags/sz.svg
     - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)(also have an 'all junctures' page that displays chronological in a nice vertical timeline look)
+			- Juncture timeline can look like polar steps sort of
+			- Sticky traveling man range thing up top with nice scroll thing a la trip page.
+Nav static up top
+			- Tree timeline on down alternating sides.
+Mobile use needs to just be down the center I guess
+			- Include image (if one), title, place, start of description, and date (maybe in the center timeline itself?)
     - gallery + all photos page w/ infinite scroll
     - couple stats (countries, distance, w/e)
-    - posts + all posts page (looks like blog list view)
+    - posts + all posts page (looks like blog list view) - in progress
 - Place newsletter component around (one of the nav shades, blog posts, w/e)
 - Can probably pare down the nav to just the following: -- in progress
     - Community